New Jersey Beaches

 Cape May was our final destination in New Jersey.
 It's a small town famous for its beautiful collection of old Victorian homes.

 One of the best beaches in the Eastern US.
-Water was much warmer then at Long Beach Island.
+The water was much warmer than at Long Beach Island.

 There is enough room for everyone on the beach.